pingcap/docs/tidb-cloud/terraform-use-import-resource.md

 ## Manage the import resource

 You can manage either a local import task or an Amazon S3 import task using the import resource.
-The following sections take a local import task as an example to show you how to manage the import resource.

-### Create and run an import task
+### Create and run a local import task

 1. Create a CSV file for import.
 For example: